 “The Universe comes to London,” read the banner on the courtyard wall of the Kensington Conference and Events Centre.
 Images of the Universe, people who study it, ideas about how it works, and equipment for seeing it occupied the center for the two days of European Astrofest 2014.

 There´s a serene aurora, both a violent Sun and an eclipsed one, a stellar nursery and a stellar graveyard, and many more superb pictures.
 The Astronomy Photographer of the Year 2014 winners were announced in September and you can see all of them.

 Aurorae - Polar Light Shows

 There's a glow on the northern horizon.
 The Sun set hours ago and there are no city lights there.
-What's up?
 You could be seeing nature's great polar light show - an aurora.
-With solar activity on the rise, you might not have to go to the far north (or south) to see one.
+It's most likely if you're fairly far north or south, but a solar storm may include mid-latitudes too.

 Hurtigruten - Seeing the Northern Lights

 What would it be like to take an astronomy tour on the Hurtigruten?
 Here is an account of some of the highlights of a trip around the coast of Norway in search of the northern lights.
 We heard stories of the constellations and then found them in the sky.
 And one night we saw the aurora dancing.

 An observatory that a king built to watch the 1769 transit of Venus.
 The place where official time for London used to be set.
 Where a murderer was sometimes in attendance when the King walked in the gardens.
 Find out about the history of Kew Observatory.